holidayextras/culture/cd-flow.md

 ## Planning

-1. Discussion with product owner regarding requirements.
+1. Discussion with product owner / stakeholder regarding requirements.
-1. Discussion with tester regarding how to test the requirements.
+1. Discussion with tester / QA regarding how to test the requirements.
 1. For substantial changes schedule a [Technical planning meeting](technical-planning-meeting.md).
 1. Metric decided for success of code change.
 1. Timeframe for success decided.